Skip to main content

 My Chrome's bookmarks bar is gone.
 How can I bring it back?

-For Windows users: CTRL + SHIFT + B
+• For Windows users: Press CTRL + SHIFT + B

 Adding custom shortcuts to daily.dev

-If you are using the daily.dev extension you have the option of adding custom shortcuts to make it easy to access your frequently used sites.
+If you are using the daily.dev extension, you can add custom shortcuts to easily access your frequently used sites.

 Add shortcuts button, located towards the top right of your feed